-Paul Sigafus, LMFT offers individual supervision for therapists pursuing certification in Emotionally Focused Therapy.
+Paul Sigafus, LMFT offers individual supervision for therapists at Colorado Counseling Center who are pursuing certification in Emotionally Focused Therapy.
 “EFT supervision” is provided as professional peer consultation for the purpose of supporting therapists in learning the EFT model, not as clinical supervision overseeing any specific cases.
 A therapist who consults with Paul Sigafus, LMFT retains full and sole ethical and legal responsibility for all therapy services provided to his or her clients.

 Paul Sigafus’ Approach to EFT Supervision: